-- 1. The Plastics Pipe Institute Handbook of Polyethylene Pipe Chapter 7 Underground Installation of PE Pipe - 2.
-PPI TN-36 General Guidelines for Connecting HDPE Potable Water Pressure Pipes to DI and PVC Piping Systems - 3.
-PPI TN-38 Bolt Torque for Polyethylene Flanged Joints - 4.
-PPI TN-44 Long Term Resistance of AWWA C906 Polyethylene (PE) Pipe to Potable Water Disinfectants - 5.
-PPI TN-45 Mechanical Couplings for Joining Polyethylene Pipe - 6.
-PPI TN-46 Guidance for Field Hydrostatic Testing of High Density Polyethylene Pressure Pipelines: Owner's Considerations, Planning, Procedures, and Checklists - 7.
-PPI TN-49 Recommendations for AWWA C901 Service Tubes in Potable Water Applications - 8.
-PPI TN-54 General Guidelines for Squeezing Off Polyethylene Pipe in Water, Oil and Gas Applications - E. Plastics Pipe Institute Municipal Advisory Board (MAB) - 1.
-MAB Generic Electrofusion Procedure for Field Joining of 12 Inch and Smaller Polyethylene (PE) Pipe - 2.
-MAB Generic Electrofusion Procedure for Field Joining of 14 Inch to 30 Inch Polyethylene (PE) Pipe - 3.
+- PPI TR-4 PPI HSB Listing of Hydrostatic Design Basis, Hydrostatic Design Stresses, Pressure Design Basis, Strength Design Basis, Minimum Required Strength Ratings, and Categorized Required Strength for Thermoplastic Piping Materials or Pipe - 4.
+PPI TR-33 Generic Butt Fusion Joining Procedure for Field Joining of Polyethylene Pipe - 5.
+PPI TN-34 Installation Guidelines for Electrofusion Couplings 14" and Larger - 6.
+PPI TN-36 General Guidelines for Connecting HDPE Potable Water Pressure Pipes to DI and PVC Piping Systems - 7.
+PPI TN-38 Bolt Torque for Polyethylene Flanged Joints - 8.
+PPI TN-44 Long Term Resistance of AWWA C906 Polyethylene (PE) Pipe to Potable Water Disinfectants - 9.
+PPI TN-45 Mechanical Couplings for Joining Polyethylene Pipe - 10.
+PPI TN-46 Guidance for Field Hydrostatic Testing of High Density Polyethylene Pressure Pipelines: Owner's Considerations, Planning, Procedures, and Checklists - 11.
+PPI TN-49 Recommendations for AWWA C901 Service Tubes in Potable Water Applications - 12.
+PPI TN-54 General Guidelines for Squeezing Off Polyethylene Pipe in Water, Oil and Gas Applications - D. Plastics Pipe Institute Municipal Advisory Board (MAB) - 1.
+MAB Generic Electrofusion Procedure for Field Joining of 12 Inch and Smaller Polyethylene Pipe - 2.
+MAB Generic Electrofusion Procedure for Field Joining of 14 Inch to 30 Inch Polyethylene Pipe - 3.
 MAB Model Specifications for PE 4710 Buried Potable Water Service, Distribution and Transmission Pipes and Fittings

 - A. Submit pipe catalog information confirming that pipe, fittings, joints, and other materials conform to the requirements of the specifications. - B. Affirmation that product shipped meets or exceeds the standards set forth in this specification.
-This shall be in the form of a written document from the manufacturer attesting to the manufacturing process meeting the standards. - C. Submit manufacturer's recommended fusion procedures for the products. - D. Submit traffic control plan for all entrance and exit pits. - E. Provide as-built documentation.
+This shall be in the form of a written document from the manufacturer attesting to the manufacturing process meeting the standards. - C. Submit manufacturer's recommended fusion procedures for the products. - D. Submit traffic control plan for all entrance and exit pits.

+- E. Provide as-built documentation.
 Contractor shall plot as-built conditions on the field drawings, including the location in plan and elevation of the installed pipe, at the completion of each production shift.
 Include on the drawings pipeline horizontal and vertical data recorded every foot along the pipeline. - F. Contractor to maintain all testing and quality control documentation and assurance procedures.
 Contractor to provide the following documents to the Owner: - 1.
-Quality control test reports

-- 2. Fusion reports for each weld as reported by the datalogger - 3.
+Quality control test reports - 2.
+Fusion reports for each weld as reported by the datalogger - 3.
 Certified laboratory test data for the materials and products to be used in the work shall be submitted to the Owner for approval - 4.
 Results of the quality control tests required during the performance of the work shall be submitted to the Owner within 48 hours of completion - 5.
 An independent testing / inspection firm shall provide the following submittals to Owner: - a.
 A statement attesting that the Contractor's work is in accordance with the requirements of the project documents - b.
 Informal daily "pass" or "fail" reports - c.
 Formal weekly reports including all test logs and comments to include density and moisture content test logs, indicating location of tests by coordinates and elevation - d.
 Upon completion of backfill activities, all density and moisture content test logs and comments compiled and submitted - e.
 Sources and test results of all borrowed materials used for backfill